WissamAntoun/CamemBERTa/README.md

 The data prep code is a verbatim copy from NVIDA ELECTRA TF2.

-Following NVidia, I recommend using Docker/Singularity for setting up the environment and training.
+Following NVidia, we recommend using Docker/Singularity for setting up the environment and training.

 ## Pretraining

-I used Singularity for training on a HPC cluster running OAR (not SLURM), but it should go something like this if you are doing local pretraining.
+We used Singularity for training on a HPC cluster running OAR (not SLURM), but it should go something like this if you are doing local pretraining.
 Check the `configuration_deberta_v2.py` file and the `configs` folder for the configuration options.

+SLURM users need to add `tf.distribute.cluster_resolver.SlurmClusterResolver` to the `official_utils.misc.distribution_utils.get_distribution_strategy()` function.
+You can also check the [NVidia BERT TF2](https://github.com/NVIDIA/DeepLearningExamples/blob/master/TensorFlow2/LanguageModeling/BERT) repository for more advanced ways to run the pretraining.

 ```bash
 python run_pretraining --config_file=configs/p1_local_1gpu.json